Being active has lots of health benefits, but if you are struggling with long COVID, regular physical activity may seem like an impossible goal.

 Why is getting moving again important?

-- You will feel better in yourself and can do more of the things that are important to you.
+- You will feel better in yourself and be able to do more things that are important to you

-- Being active during the day may help you sleep better.
+- Being more active can help you sleep better

-- Over time regular exercise will help you manage chronic conditions such as heart disease and diabetes.
+- If you exercise often, it will help you manage or reduce the risk of other long term health problems such as heart disease and diabetes

-- The more time spent being physically active, the greater the health benefits.
+- The more time you spend being active, the greater the health benefits

 How do I start being active again?